-Floors including sub-floors

-Repair category 1

-Notes The flooring is generally level and firm to the tread.
-There is no subfloor chamber available for inspection.
+Floors including sub-floors Repair category 1 Notes The flooring is generally level and firm to the tread with the exception of some areas which were noted to be loose and noisy.
+There is no sub floor chamber available for inspection.
 Within the limitations of our surface inspection there was no indication to suggest significant defects in this area.
 It will, however be appreciated the area was not inspected and therefore no guarantees can be provided in this regard.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

-Repair category 1
+Repair category 2

-Notes No significant visible defects noted.
+Notes There is some wear and tear evident to the kitchen fittings.
 The internal joinery is in keeping with the age and type of property.

 Chimney breasts and fireplaces

 Repair category -

-Notes Not applicable
+Notes N/A